nfdi4plants/Swate-templates/README.md

 Swate template registry is a tool used to add new templates to the database, publish existing ones and enable viewing those.

-The service for checking and downloading templates can be found [here] (https://str.nfdi4plants.org/).
+The service for checking and downloading templates can be found [here](https://str.nfdi4plants.org/).

 The swagger code for the open api is [here](https://str.nfdi4plants.org/swagger/index.html).